iamfrank/superkopf/README.md

-# mastermind
+# Superkopf
-The classic board game, Mastermind, as a webapp
+Superkopf is a logical puzzle game inspired by the classic board game Mastermind.